 Parents/guardians and students will be made aware of the legal implications involved.
 Reimbursement will be sought for all or part of any damages.

-SOURCE: MASC
+SOURCE: MASC – Reviewed 2022

 File: ECAF

 SECURITY CAMERAS IN SCHOOLS

 The School Committee works to maintain a safe and secure environment for its students, staff, visitors, and facilities.
 Security means more than having locks and making certain that doors are locked at the proper times.
 Security also means minimizing fire hazards, reducing the possibility of faulty equipment, keeping records and valuables in a safe place, protection against vandalism and burglary, the prosecution of vandals, and developing crisis plans.